dfhssilva/home-server/README.md

 2. Go to "Proxy Hosts" and "Add Proxy Host"
 3. ...

-## Tips and tricks

-### Docker network
+## Docker network
 By creating a custom Docker network, we don't need to publish ports for our upstream services to all of the Docker host's interfaces.

 Create the home-server network: `docker network create home-server`

 Then add the following to the `docker-compose.yml` file for both NPM and any other services running on the Docker host:
 ```
+# Service-level specification
 networks:
+  - home-server-network

+# Top-level specification
+networks:
   home-server-network:
     external: true
     name: home-server
 ```

-Now in the NPM UI you can create a proxy host with the docker service name as the hostname.
+Now in the NPM UI you can create a proxy host with the **docker service name as the hostname**.
 Ports are "exposed" by each container and not available on the Docker host outside of this Docker network.